TerraBite147/higher-or-lower/README.md

 1. Log in to GitHub and locate the [Higher or Lower GitHub Repository](https://github.com/TerraBite147/higher-or-lower)
 2. At the top of the Repository, locate the "Settings" Button on the menu.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Main Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com/TerraBite147/higher-or-lower) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site [link](https://terrabite147.github.io/higher-or-lower/) in the "GitHub Pages" section.

 ### ***Forking the GitHub Repository***